-I walked in to the so-called Black Cat last Friday night to the kind of Spanish tunes you bob your head to without knowing the words and a bustling atmosphere - it was busy without being uncomfortably rammed.
+I walked in to the so-called Black Cat with a friend one night to the kind of Spanish tunes you bob your head to without knowing the words and a bustling atmosphere – it was busy without being uncomfortably rammed.

-Alberto recommended that in true Spanish-style, we start out with a taster from the 'para picar' menu (literally translating to - 'to pick' or 'to snack') we chose the anchovy fillets on crostini followed by the salt cod croquettes - accompanied by piquillo pepper purée and traditional aioli.
+Our waiter recommended that in true Spanish-style, we start out with a taster from the ‘para picar’ menu (literally translating to – ‘to pick’ or ‘to snack’) we chose the smoked almonds and the jamon croquettes – accompanied by piquillo pepper purée and traditional aioli.

-The anchovies were hands down the tastiest I've ever had, brought to life by just a sprinkling of fresh chilli and beautifully accompanied by that crunchy underlayer of crostini.
-They weren't my first choice 'para picar' but they certainly will be when I return.
+The almonds were hands down the tastiest I’ve ever had, completely brought to life with the seasoning.
+They weren’t my first choice ‘para picar’ but they certainly will be when I return.

-The cod croquettes were also lovely, a generous fish to potato ratio (not always easy to come by in the croquette sphere) and this really soft, luxurious filling that made me want to put my cosiest socks on, sit by the fire and let it all digest with a steamy mug of mulled wine.
+The croquettes were also lovely, a generous jamon to potato ratio (not always easy to come by in the croquette sphere) and this really soft, luxurious filling was absolutely perfect.

 I have to say, the patatas bravas were a bit of a disappointment.
 Don’t get me wrong, they were nicely cooked with a fabulously rich tomato sauce, beautifully presented in one of those little ramekins that your aunt would coo at, but I like my bravas with that rough-and-ready-round-the-edges sort of crisp, and these were lacking that golden crunch in their coating that for me, give patatas that added bit of bravas.

-Going down in history as one of El Gato Negro's top picks, the 'Morcilla scotch eggs with mushroom duxelle, apple purée and aioli' were truly divine however, and to my absolute delight the tiny wee egg in the middle was still warm and runny.
-We're talking instagrammably oozy, melt-in-your-mouth sort of stuff.
+Going down in history as one of El Gato Negro’s top picks, the ‘traditional Spanish omelette and aioli’ was truly divine however, and the Basque cod pil-pil with piperrada vegetables and ajillo was an absolute triumph.
+We’re talking instagrammably oozy, melt-in-your-mouth sort of stuff.
 I was very impressed.

-The chargrilled sweet potato with mango, chilli and yoghurt dressing was the dish I was least looking forward to (we were looking a little veg-poor and I felt obliged to sample a dish from the recently added Autumn selection) but oddly, I honestly think it was my favourite dish of the lot (the anchovies are a close contender.)
+The chargrilled heritage carrots, aubergine purée, miso and walnut pesto was the dish I was least looking forward to (we were looking a little veg-poor and I felt obliged to sample a dish from this section) but oddly, I honestly think it was my favourite dish of the lot (the croquettes are a close contender.)

 The slightly dull description (when compared to its menu peers) did not prepare me for the wonderfully smokey, living-on-the-edge glaze which complemented the sweetness of the vegetable wonderfully.
 Beautifully cooked, melt-in-your-mouth, fight-with-your-dining-partner-over-the-last-one-good, they put the original patatas to shame, and in my opinion should be promoted to the permanence of the main menu.

-The dessert choices were tough, Alberto was once again on hand to recommend the turrón cheesecake with caramel sauce, but I was leaning towards the valrhona chocolate delice.
-After discovering though, that the special selection of El Gato Negro's favourite desserts consisted of a little piece of them all, the decision was made.
+The dessert choices were tough.
+After discovering though, that the special selection of El Gato Negro’s favourite desserts consisted of a little piece of them all, the decision was made.